We're all responsible for our health and regular health checks are vital. If you're aged 40 to 74, you may be eligible for a free NHS health check.

 Falls are not a normal part of getting older, they are a sign of an underlying problem and you should always speak to your doctor or a health professional if you are having frequent falls.
-Here are some tips to prevent falls.
+Here are some tips to help prevent falls.

-Visit our Equipment page to find out more about equipment around the house as well as telecare alarms which can alert someone else if you do have a fall at home.
+You can also visit our Equipment page to find out more about equipment around the house as well as telecare alarms which can alert someone else if you do have a fall at home.

 Many factors influence our wellbeing.
 Evidence shows that the actions we take and the way we think have the biggest impact.